Testimonial videos | Customer story video creator | HeyGen

 Strategic testimonial placement

-Generate testimonial videos optimised for every marketing channel.
+Generate testimonial videos optimized for every marketing channel.
 Short testimonials for social media.
 Longer customer stories for your website.
 Feature-specific testimonials for product pages.
 Objection-handling testimonials for sales presentations.

 • Website and landing page testimonials